PAY RANGE: EP 21

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

-MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
-Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 6/05.)
+MIMIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
+Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 2/15.)

-- Completion of two years of coursework at an accredited college, university or technical institute in communications, telecommunications, information systems, business administration or a closely related field.
+Completion of two years of coursework at an accredited college, university or technical institute in communications, telecommunications, information systems, engineering, engineering technology, business administration or a closely related field.

-Any equivalent combination of education and experience determined to be acceptable by the Personnel Department which has included completion of the twelfth school grade as an educational minimum and the specific experience described above.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included completion of the twelfth school grade as an educational minimum and the specific experience described above.

 Additional specific experience as described above may be substituted for each year of the post-high school education requirement.